1995 Ten Most Endangered Properties

 PPS Most Endangered: 1994, 1995, 1996, 1997, 1999, 2001, 2002, 2003

-After spending more time on the Ten Most Endangered Properties list than any other structure, and undergoing consideration for many repurposing attempts that ultimately fell through, the Masonic Temple finally received the attention it deserved in late 2003 when Sage Hospitality Resources began talks with the state about transforming the building into a luxury hotel.
+After spending more time on the Ten Most Endangered Properties list than any other structure, PPS organized a charrette to determine sustainable uses for the building.
+The Masonic Temple finally received the attention it deserved in late 2003 when Sage Hospitality Resources began talks with the state about transforming the building into a luxury hotel.
 Needless to say the state was more than happy to fill the long vacant building, and the building was transformed into the Renaissance Providence.

 The Meeting Street Steps (Late 18th Century)

 The Meeting Street Steps are an unusual feature in the College Hill National Historic Landmark District.
 These twenty granite steps were constructed to connect Meeting Street with Congdon Street and had for centuries provided a shortcut for residents, including Governor William Sprauge, who according to local tradition enjoyed traveling up and down the steps on horseback.

 Prior to 1995, the city-owned steps stood in complete disrepair.
 Years of New England weather had positioned the steps out of alignment; paired with the lack of a hand rail the steps began to become more dangerous than beneficial.

 Lack of attention to the problem caused a wave of protest in the area as locals began demanding that something ought to be done.
 Following years of complaints from local residents plans to rebuild the steps were finally drawn up and carried out in 1999.

 The Phenix Iron Foundry (1884)

 110 Elm Street

 PPS Most Endangered: 1994, 1995, 1996, 1997, 1998